RonanAndal/RonanAndal.github.io/projects/RCS-website.md

 ## Project Overview

-Website: *still waiting to be published by Sarah*
+Website: *still waiting to be published by Sarah Benimana*

 my rough draft I presented to Sarah initially:  <a href = "https://rural-cs.github.io/"> link<a>